PT By State Series

 While a low salary figure, personal trainer jobs in Cedar Rapids and other cities might seem like an outright deterrent, but it might not be so bad.

-We’d need to measure it up against the cost of living as well as the quality of life to determine if the income is good or not.
+We’d need to measure it against the cost of living and the quality of life to determine whether the income is good.

 Make sure to check out the full guide on personal trainer salary.